 Obvious inclusions mean the worth of a 1-carat diamond is significantly less than the worth of a 1-carat diamond with no inclusions (otherwise referred to as internally flawless.)
 The best way to determine the clarity of a diamond is to seek a trained gemologist in the diamond industry who can properly appraise it.

 The cut of a diamond is arguably the most important factor when determining its worth because it greatly influences the look of a diamond.
-However, the cut of a diamond is not referencing how the diamond is shaped as some might mistakenly think.
+However, the cut of a diamond is not referencing the diamond shape as some might mistakenly think.

 It’s assessing how well the diamond interacts with light in a proportional, polished, symmetrical way.
 A poor cut can make your gemstone look dull and lifeless.
-A brilliant-cut diamond is essential for a diamond to sparkle as diamonds do to be considered valuable.
-Typically, when evaluating the cut of a diamond, there are three factors that are assessed in addition to the diamond’s proportions.
+A brilliant-cut diamond is essential for a diamond to sparkle as diamonds are considered valuable.
+Typically, when evaluating the cut quality of a diamond, there are three factors that are assessed in addition to the diamond’s proportions.

 Now, about those diamond shapes.
-There are ten shapes that are popular in today’s market.
+There are many popular diamond shape options in today’s market.
 Those shapes are:

-When considering the shape of a diamond, the most common one is a round shape.
+When considering the shape of a diamond, the most common ones are round diamonds.
 Other shapes are often referred to as “fancy.”
 A diamond with a round shape tends to have more brilliance, which along with popularity and higher costs to manufacture, increases its value.
-“Fancy” shapes, on the other hand, are often valued at lower price points because the demand simply isn’t as high.
+A “fancy shape,” on the other hand, is often valued at lower price points because the demand simply isn’t as high.
 Economics 101 decrees that when demand goes up, scarcity also rises, which means so does value.
-Though stunning, an emerald, pear, or even oval shaped diamond do not rank as high as a rounded diamond ring.
+Though stunning, an emerald, pear, or even oval shaped diamond does not rank as high as a round diamond ring.

 The carat of a diamond is the measure of how much the diamond weighs.
-A single carat diamond weighs about 200mg.
-The main thing to remember is that the higher the carat weight, the more the diamond is worth because large diamonds are rare.
-However, if you take two smaller diamonds that weigh the same in carats and compare them, the value for each can be wildly different due to other measurable factors, like color grade, how brilliant the cut is, and whether the clarity is internally flawless.
-That means that a larger diamond is nearly always worth more than multiple smaller ones, even if it’s the same carat size.
+A single carat diamond weighs about 200 mg.
+The main thing to remember is that the higher the diamond carat weight, the higher the diamond price because large diamonds are rare.
+However, if you take two smaller diamonds that weigh the same in carats and compare them, the value for each can be wildly different due to other measurable factors, like color grade, how brilliant the cut is, and whether the clarity grade is internally flawless.
+That means that a larger diamond is nearly always worth more than multiple smaller ones, even if it’s the same diamond carat size.

 You can expect a natural 1-carat diamond to be worth more than a man-made 1-carat diamond, often by 20-30% or more.
-The biggest difference in each diamond is that one is grown in a lab, while the other is grown in nature.
+The biggest difference in each diamond is that one is a lab grown diamond, while the other is grown in nature.
 Both are still diamonds, with the same optical and chemical properties.
 Both are made up of carbon atoms in a crystalline matrix.
-And man-made diamonds can look just as horrible with a poor cut as natural diamonds.
+And man-made diamonds can look just as horrible with a poor diamond cut a a natural diamond.
 However, if your budget falls on the lower end of the price chart, man-made diamonds can be a wonderful option as you can still purchase a dazzling gemstone for your engagement ring, at significant savings.
-Lab-grown diamonds can be designed to showcase your ideal cut, color, clarity, and desired total carat weight.
+Lab-grown diamonds can be designed to showcase your ideal cut, color, clarity, and desired total diamond carat weight.

 The four C’s aren’t the only metrics used when figuring out how much a 1-carat size diamond is worth.
 Other metrics that are evaluated include:

 As you can see, determining the cost of a 1-carat diamond is not dependent on any single factor.
-It’s a complex combination of factors and qualities, and if any of those variables rank low on the grading scale, it affects diamond prices and the worth of the stone, itself.
+It’s a complex combination of factors and qualities, and if any of those variables rank low on the diamond grading scale, it affects diamond prices and the worth of the stone itself.

-Most of the time, you can count on the fact that the larger a diamond is, the more valuable it is, even with all of the other four C’s being relatively equal.
-This is mainly due to economics and that scarcity vs demand we mentioned.
+Most of the time, you can count on the fact that the larger the diamond size, the more valuable it is, even with all of the other four C’s being relatively equal.
+This is mainly due to economics and the scarcity vs demand we mentioned.
 The larger a center diamond is, the rarer it is.
 Rare equals valuable.

 *Here at Diamond Nexus, we strive to provide valuable information while being clear and honest about our products.
 The Nexus Diamond™ alternative is a patented lab created diamond simulate that, among all simulants, most closely imitates the look, weight and wear of a diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
 Learn more about the environmental impact of mining by visiting our blog.